The Chemical Brothers - ’Dig Your Own Hole’

 No. 14 in our Top 100 Electronica Albums of the 1990s

 By 1996, following the bruising and snarling E.P., Loops of Fury, they re-calibrated their sound a bit so it could more easily transfer from the dance floor to radio waves.
-This meant losing some of the bombastic bass and explosive beats of their early run, epitomized by their second E.P., Fourteenth Century Sky, its title an homage perhaps to their shared love for medieval and renaissance history; it’s calling card was the acid roar meltdown ‘Chemical Beats’ — party-pumping dance music to the core.
+This meant losing some of the bombastic bass and explosive beats of their early run, epitomized by their second E.P., Fourteenth Century Sky, its title an homage perhaps to their shared love for medieval and renaissance history; it’s calling card was the acid roar meltdown ‘Chemical Beats,’ party-pumping dance music for the raucous.

 “I like noise, feedback, distortion: big, crunchy sounds,” Rowlands explained to Mixmag in 1994.
 “It’s the same with hip hop.
 If you listen to someone like Kenny Dope’s hip hop records, the drums are so extreme they sound completely fucked up and distorted.
 You may think it sounds awful but it didn’t happen on its own: someone had to turn that knob up to eleven.
 That’s what we like: brash, dirty, fucked up music.”

-When the media started buzzing about techno music potentially taking the lead in American popular music culture, along with Underworld and Orbital, the Chems were the most logical choice, their “noise” a potential fit for brash rock youth.
-Consciously or not, they also carefully tuned their antennae so that “brash, dirty, fucked up music” might go farther afield, smartly dialing back the bass and beats just so.
-As a result, 1997’s Dig Your Own Hole was intelligent, sharp-shooting “synthetic type of alpha beta psychedelic funkin” music aimed right at the purveyors of cool.*
+When the media started buzzing about techno music potentially taking the lead in American popular music culture, along with Underworld and Orbital, the Chems were the most logical choice, their “noise” a potential fit for brash, rock youth.
+Consciously or not they also carefully tuned their antennae so that “brash, dirty, fucked up music” might go farther afield, smartly dialing back the “dirty, fucked up” just so.
+As a result, 1997’s Dig Your Own Hole was intelligent, sharp-shooting “synthetic type of alpha beta psychedelic funkin” music aimed right at the gatekeepers of cool.*

 “Over dinner, two forty-somethings, both bald and somewhat conservative, could be overheard imitating the unique techno sound for their friends,” wrote Tamara Palmer and Todd Roberts for Urb magazine that March, reporting a trending music industry trope rippling through Los Angeles a month before Dig Your Own Hole hit the public: “‘Chkchkchkchkchk,’ one sputtered, recreating the unmistakable rapid fire high hats while his buddy played the derivative acid line ‘Eehoheehoheehoh.’”